Send the link below via email or IMCopy

 Public’s opinions, standpoints and action

-The effect this discourse is having on our relationships with this particular environment
+The effect discourse from both sides of this argument is having on our relationships with this particular environment

 This needs to be a comprehensive presentation and an accompanying 250 word report.

 Who?..
 Biosecurity (Aus govt.) & Victorian primary industries

 Efforts need to be made to secure food and other natural resources for future generations